English Chess Federation Child Protection Policy Statement

 4. Acting on a safeguarding issue

-It is important that allegations are treated extremely seriously and the ECF procedure includes recommendations to its member organisations as well as its own staff and volunteers:
+It is important that allegations are treated seriously and the ECF procedure includes recommendations to English chess-based organisations as well as its own staff and volunteers

 a) Is the child in immediate danger or are they injured?